National Oceanic and Atmospheric Administration (NOAA), Department of Commerce.

 Form Number: None.

 Type of Review: Regular submission (revision and extension of a current information collection).

 Affected Public: State governments; not-for-profit institutions; business or other for-profits organizations.

 Estimated Number of Respondents: 400.

-Estimated Time per Response: 30 minutes each for the stranding report for and rehabilitation disposition forms; 45 minutes for the human interaction form.
+Estimated Time per Response: 30 minutes for Stranding Reports and Rehabilitation Disposition Forms; 45 minutes for the Human Interaction Data Sheet.